lukso-network/docs/docs/tools/relayer-api/execute-transaction.md

 const KeyManager = new web3.eth.Contract(KeyManagerContract.abi, keyManagerAddress);
 ```

-Get the nonce of the KeyManager:
+Get the nonce from the KeyManager for the next transaction:

 ```typescript
 const controllerAccount = web3.eth.accounts.privateKeyToAccount(controllerPrivateKey);